totaldebug/pyarr/README.md

 * Bazarr
 * Whisparr

 The library supports both **Synchronous** and **Asynchronous** (asyncio) usage, providing a consistent API for both.
-It returns results in JSON format for ease of use, this also reduces the risk of failue when the arr APIs are updated.
+It returns results in JSON format for ease of use, this also reduces the risk of failure when the arr APIs are updated.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>